maliksenpai/clrf-sticker/README.md

 - **Customizable Themes:** Allowing users to customize the appearance of their notes with different themes and colors.
 - **Search Functionality:** Adding a search feature to quickly find specific notes.
 - **Export and Import Notes:** Enabling users to export their notes to an external file and import notes from an external source for easier data management.
+- **Mobile Support:** Enhancing the application to provide full support and optimized experience for mobile devices.

 ## Contributing ##